C3: Diverse seas: status of marine mammals and marine birds

 Trend description for C3bi

 The proportion of marine bird species meeting targets for breeding abundance in the Greater North Sea and Celtic Seas has remained below the 75% threshold since 2004 and 2008, respectively.
-In the Celtic Seas, the proportion has been 72.2% for the latest two years in the series (2018 and 2019), recovering to this level after a reduction to low of 55.6% in both 2015 and 2016.
+In the Celtic Seas, the proportion has been 72.2% for the latest 2 years in the series (2018 and 2019), recovering to this level after a reduction to low of 55.6% in both 2015 and 2016.
 In the Greater North Sea, the proportion of species achieving abundance targets has reduced steadily since the start of the series to 50% in 2016 and 2017.

 Assessment of change

-In the Celtic seas, an increase (or improvement) in the breeding abundance of marine birds in the was observed in the long-term.
-However, there has been little to no change in breeding abundance in the medium term and an increase (improvement) was observed in the short-term.
+In the Celtic seas, an increase (or improvement) in the breeding abundance of marine birds in the was observed in the long term.
+However, there has been little to no change in breeding abundance in the medium term and an increase (improvement) was observed in the short term.
 In the Greater North sea, decreases were observed over the long, medium and short-term assessment periods.

 Change since 2018 has also been assessed in the Celtic Seas.
 Since 2018, there was little to no change in the breeding abundance of marine birds.
 However, this is based on 2 years of data so should be considered as indicative and not evidence of a clear trend.